1977 World Series: Los Angeles Dodgers

 The National League champion Los Angeles Dodgers were managed by Tommy Lasorda, who was in his first full season as manager.
 The 1977 Dodgers became the first team to have four players hit 30 or more home runs in one season, as Steve Garvey hit 33, Reggie Smith hit 32, Ron Cey hit 30, and Dusty Baker hit 30.
 The pitching staff, which led the National League in ERA, 3.22, were led by 20-game winner Tommy John and closer Charlie Hough with 22 saves.
 The Dodgers won 22 of their first 26 games, winning the Western Division by 10 games over the Cincinnati Reds, then eliminated the Philadelphia Phillies in the 1977 National League Championship Series (NLCS) in four games.

 Series preview

 The matchup of the Yankees and the Dodgers harkened back to the "Subway Series" matchups between the two teams of the 1940s and 1950s.
 The two teams had met in eight previous World Series, with the Yankees winning in 1941, 1947, 1949, 1952, 1953, and 1956 and the Dodgers in 1955 and 1963.
 The 1963 series was their first meeting after the Dodgers had moved from Brooklyn to Los Angeles in 1958.
+This was the fifth meeting between teams from Los Angeles and New York City for a major professional sports championship, which previously occurred in the 1963 World Series and three NBA Finals (1970, 1972, 1973).

 This was the first World Series in which the ceremonial first pitches were from the mound instead of from the Commissioner's box, although this did not become permanent until 1989.